SAP/ai-sdk-js/sample-code/README.md

 `GET /document-grounding/invoke-retrieve-documents`

-This scenario demonstrates the end-to-end flow for creating collections and documents targeting document grounding service, and then retrieving the documents with a query.
+This scenario demonstrates the end-to-end flow for creating collections and documents using the document grounding service, and then retrieving the documents with a query.

-The response should contain similar chunks of documents comparing to the query.
+The response should contain chunks of documents similar to the query.

 The created collection will be deleted at the end of the flow.